-), an endangered species and candidate for federal listing, occurs at Apple Valley Glade.
+), a state endangered and federally threatened species, occurs at the preserve.
 It is endemic to Bullitt and Jefferson counties, growing nowhere else in the world.
 The gladecress was first protected under a 23-acre conservation easement on June 27, 2003.
-An additional 37 acres were purchased and dedicated as Apple Valley Glade State Nature Preserve on June 14, 2012.
-The small rocky glade openings scattered among cedar and oak woodlands contain many rare plant species, including Crawe’s sedge (Carex crawei
+An additional 37 acres were purchased and dedicated as Apple Valley Glades State Nature Preserve on June 14, 2012.
+The small rocky glade openings scattered among cedar and oak woodlands contain other rare plant species, including Crawe’s sedge (Carex crawei

 ) and Ringseed rush (Juncus filipendulus